What is the Via Francigena?

 Equipment to take on the Via Francigena

 The best footwear for this type of journey is lightweight ankle-high hiking boots with anti-blister hiking socks.
-Your backpack should have a volume of between 35-45 litres and be loaded with the bare minimum.
+Your backpack should have a volume of between 35-45 litres.
+We recommend to pack only the bare minimum.
 The weight should not exceed 7-8 kg.

 Choose an excellent quality backpack and shoes – in this area, it is best to spare no expense.
 The rest of the equipment will be less expensive but includes very light and breathable technical clothing.
 For the rain, a good quality windproof jacket and an umbrella are the best solutions.